Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 Possible values for Windows Server are:
 - Windows_Client
 - Windows_Server
-<br>Possible values for Linux Server operating system are:
+Possible values for Linux Server operating system are:
 - RHEL_BYOS (for RHEL)
 - SLES_BYOS (for SUSE)